Home » Recipes » Easter

 Easter Kulich Bread

-Historically, it is served with cheese paska, an enriched mixture of curd cheese, spices, nuts, dried fruit, and sugar.
-The cheese paska is molded into a pyramid shape and is often decorated with the symbol XB (from the traditional Easter greeting of Христос воскресе, “Christ is Risen”).
+Traditionally, kulich is served with cheese paska, a rich mixture of curd cheese, butter, sugar, dried fruit, and nuts.
+This molded dessert is often shaped into a pyramid and decorated with the letters "XB," representing the Easter greeting "Christ is Risen."

 Vertical closeup view of Ukrainian Easter bread, decorated with white icing and festive sprinkles.
 There is a lace ribbon around the middle and burgandy Ukraining Easter eggs at the bottom of the loaves.